Is Working Remotely In Thailand Possible In 2023?

 If you love your lattes as much as we do, you will love working from the thousands of coffee shops in Thailand, and most of them are happy for you to work from and use their WiFi, as long as you purchase a drink or two.

 No two coffee shops in Thailand are the same.
-Each has its own ambience and themes.
+Each has its ambience and themes.
 There is a huge working and coffee shop culture in Thailand.
-The places are filled with University students studying, meetings being held in the private spaces and elite remote workers who are looking for ways to switch up their routines for more creativity.
+The places are filled with University students studying, meetings being held in private spaces and elite remote workers who are looking for ways to switch up their routines for more creativity.

 my iced Thai tea while working remotely in Thailand

-My Thai iced tea in Chiang MaiHeres how to make Thai Tea from home!
+My Thai iced tea in Chiang MaiHere’s how to make Thai Tea from home!

 Working and Living Healthier in Thailand

-Swapping the busy commute in your home country, with a ‘workation’ is a no brainer.
+Swapping the busy commute in your home country, with a ‘workation’ is a no-brainer.
 A coconut on your work desk and palm trees in a real-life backdrop is a dream for many.

-After tucking into some exotic fruits such as Lychee, Durian, Pomelos, and mangos… you may decide to have a dip in the pool or sea during your lunch break before you start working again.
+After tucking into some exotic fruits such as Lychee, Durian, Pomelos, and mangos… You may decide to have a dip in the pool or sea during your lunch break before you start working again.

 What is a Workation?